 Pin,ouroboros, or a redesign.
 Almost always: redesign. - Sharing mutable state across goroutines.
 What you’d write as

 mu sync.Mutex; data map[K]VbecomesArc<Mutex<HashMap<K, V>>>.
 Slightly more verbose, much more checked. - Returning references from functions.
 Lifetime annotations show up.
-They’re not as bad as their reputation, but they’re new.
+They’re not as bad as their reputation, but they’re a new concept.
+(Think of them as “types” which allow you to talk about how long something lives inside your program.)

 So whenever you get a compiler error from rustc, take a step back and think how your code could break.